PROJECT UPDATE June 2023

 High Street is a major east-west corridor that connects the Laurel District, Maxwell Park, and Allendale to International and Foothill Boulevards.
 In the last 5 years where were 225 vehicle collisions on High Street between Foothill Boulevard and Tomkins Avenue.
 37 of these involved a pedestrian crossing the street and speeding is the primary cause of collisions on High St.

-The roadway is also set to be repaved in late 2022/early 2023 between Foothill Blvd and Tompkins St. Repaving offers a rare opportunity to reimagine this roadway to better respond to the needs of people walking, biking, and taking transit while maintaining the same access and space for people driving.
+The roadway is also set to be repaved in 2023 between Foothill Blvd and Tompkins St. Repaving offers a rare opportunity to reimagine this roadway to better respond to the needs of people walking, biking, and taking transit while maintaining the same access and space for people driving.
 In early 2021, OakDOT asked the High Street community about their issues, preferences, and input on potential safety improvements for High Street.
 OakDOT sent out 6,500 postcards to the High Street neighborhood, reviewed over 750 survey responses, presented at the Neighborhood Council meetings for the Laurel, Allendale, Melrose/Fairfax, and Maxwell Park neighborhoods, and at the Mayor's Council on Persons with Disabilities.
 In April 2021, OakDOT staff also walked the corridor to engage with business owners on the issues that they see on the street.

 A key question that OakDOT asked the community is whether now is the time to build bike lanes on High Street.
 Bike lanes were called out as a long-term "vision" improvement for High Street by the 2019 Let’s Bike Oakland Bike Plan.
 Based on extensive feedback from the community on perceived safety issues related to a bike lane on High Street, and following an internal review of the complexities of designing a truly protected bike facility on High Street, OakDOT recommends NOT installing bike lanes on High Street at this time.
 We did receive an overwhelming vote of community support for measures to slow traffic on High Street, to promote pedestrian visibility and safety while crossing the street, and address localized traffic safety issues.

-Proposed Traffic Calming measures include: (to be installed with Paving in late 2022/early 2023)
+Proposed Traffic Calming measures include: (to be installed with Paving in 2023)